Developer Guide

 The edit student feature is implemented similarly to the add student feature.
 However, it makes use of the

-instead to edit the student from the AddressBook
+EditStudentCommandParser and EditStudentCommand instead to edit the student from the AddressBook.

 Find Student Feature